EGI-Federation/documentation/content/en/users/getting-started/architecture/_index.md

 enable persistence and Networks to enable connectivity of the Virtual Machines among themselves and third party resources.

-The IaaS federation is a thin layer that brings the providers together with:
+The IaaS federation is a [thin layer](../../../internal) that brings the providers together with:

-- federated authentication;
+- Federated authentication
-- resource discovery;
+- Resource discovery
-- central VM image catalogue;
+- Central VM image catalogue
-- usage accounting; and
+- Usage accounting
-- monitoring.
+- Monitoring

 The IaaS capabilities (VM, block storage, network management) must be provided via community agreed APIs (OpenStack and/or OCCI are supported at the moment) that allow integration with EGI Check-in for authentication and authorisation of users.
-Those providers that limit the interaction to web dashboards and do not expose APIs to direct consumption for users cannot be considered part of the EGI IaaS Cloud Compute service.
+Those providers that limit the interaction to web dashboards and do not expose APIs to direct consumption for users cannot be considered part of the EGI IaaS Cloud services.

 The information system provides a real-time view about the actual capabilities of federation participants.
-The EGI Configuration Database (GOCDB) contains the list of resource centres and their entry endpoints.
+The EGI [Configuration Database](https://goc.egi.eu/) contains the list of resource centres and their entry endpoints.
 Information about these endpoints is expressed in a standard format (GlueSchema 2.1) and pushed to consumers via the Argo Messaging System.
 The AppDB Information System collects this information in a central service for discovery.

 Users can instantiate VMs on the providers from a set of Virtual Machine Images available on a central catalogue implemented in AppDB\'s Cloud Marketplace.